KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 This is a nice benefit, but is not a big reason for using types.
 Not least because dynamic language performance is catching up.

-I would instead say this: types are a simple language for reasoning about your code.
+Types are a simple language for reasoning about your code.
 They help you understand it at a glance.
-They help you write correct code.
-They're documentation.
+They help you write correct code and they provide documentation.

 ## Not as restrictive as you might think